 How do I become a Qualified Bilingual Staff?

 - Submit a formal application.
 See below for registration information.

 - Take an over-the-phone assessment that will determine your level of language proficiency in both English and your language of service (LOS).
-Upon successfully passing the test, you will be certified as either QBS Level 1 or Level 2:
+Upon successfully passing the test, you will be qualified as either QBS Level 1 or Level 2:

 Why do I need to be trained and tested if I am already confident in my language proficiency?

 According to Section 1557 of the Patient Protection and Affordable Care Act, it is illegal for healthcare organizations to use unqualified interpreters (i.e. minors and bilingual staff who are not tested or trained).
 If an organization chooses to use bilingual staff as interpreters, they must test the staff’s language proficiency and train them in interpreting standards of practice and code of ethics.